Jhanvi Kapoor & Ishaan Khatter's Dhadak Title Track Is Soothing To The Ears! Watch It Here

 - Janhvi Kapoor: I Am Missing My Mom Very Much; She Had Given Me So Many Tips!

-The title track of Jhanvi Kapoor and Ishaan Khatter starrer Dhadak is out and it wins our hearts in terms of ear soothing music.
-The romantic lyrics adds to the charm of the song and all of this combined with the video will melt anyone's heart.
-Jhanvi and Ishaan have hit the nail right in the head on this one as romantic songs have the ability to go a long way in Bollywood!
+The title track of Jhanvi Kapoor and Ishaan Khatter starrer Dhadak is out and it wins our hearts in terms of ear-soothing music.
+The romantic lyrics add to the charm of the song and all of this combined with the video will melt anyone's heart.
+Jhanvi and Ishaan have hit the nail right in the head with this one, as romantic songs have the ability to go a long way in Bollywood!

 Watch the title track of Dhadak below...

 Such an amazing song, right?
-We're sure you'll end up watching the video atleast twice or more!
+We're sure you'll end up watching the video at least twice or more!
 The chemistry between Jhanvi Kapoor and Ishaan Khatter is excellent as there's a lot of emotional scenes in the video and going by how amazing the video is, Jhanvi and Ishaan might be the next big jodi in Bollywood.
-For a debutant like Jhanvi Kapoor showing this much emotions, we're sure that she'll stay in Bollywood for a long time to come.
+For a debutant like Jhanvi Kapoor showing such emotions, we're sure that she'll stay in Bollywood for a long time to come.

 Dhadak is a remake of the superhit Marathi movie Sairat which released in the year 2016.
 The Hindi version of the movie is produced by Karan Johar and directed by Shashank Khaitan.
-The movie is all set to hit the thetares on July 20, 2018.
+The movie is all set to hit the theatres on July 20, 2018.

-Also, Karan Johar took to Twitter by saying about the Dhadak title track, "Let the feeling of someone making your heart go #Dhadak take over! #DhadakTitleTrack out now."
+Also, Karan Johar took to Twitter to talk about the Dhadak title track, "Let the feeling of someone making your heart go #Dhadak take over! #DhadakTitleTrack out now."
 Check out his tweet below...

 https://t.co/pqN4sFBRNl